SAN GABRIEL VALLEY AQUATIC CENTER

 Who is leading this effort?

-This effort is a partnership between Supervisor Hilda Solis, the County of Los Angeles Department of Parks and Recreation, and Hacienda La Puente Unified School District..
-Community based nonprofit, ActiveSGV is leading the community based planning efforts.
+This effort is a partnership between Supervisor Hilda Solis, the County of Los Angeles Department of Parks and Recreation, and the Hacienda La Puente Unified School District.
+Community based nonprofit, ActiveSGV lead the community based planning efforts.
 The County of Los Angels Department of Public Works is responsbile for the design and construction of the project.
+The design build team is lead by Balfour Beatty and includes HMC Architects, EPT Design, Snipes-Dye Associates, Aquatic Design Group, Saiful Bouquet, and P2S Inc. The Deparment of Arts and Culture is responsible for a civic art installation at the site.

 Are there other aquatic centers in East Unincorporated Los Angeles County?